What type of handgun do I need to have?

-A uniform issue, consisting of 2 sets of 5.11 pants and polo shirts, and a cap, is provided to you while participating in this class; you will keep these after you graduate.
-With this uniform you will need your personal belt, boots, socks and underwear.
-The boots must be black and clean but do not need to be polished.
+A uniform issue, consisting of 2 sets of pants and polo shirts, and a cap, is provided to you while participating in this class; you will keep these after you graduate.
+With this uniform you will need your personal belt and boots.
+The belt and boots must be black and clean but do not need to be polished.
 We will also provide you with a training duty belt (Academy property) with appropriate holders for the training devices you will use in the course.
 If you wish to purchase and use your own duty belt and accessories, that is fine.
-You will also need to provide exercise clothing consisting of a grey hooded sweatshirt, grey sweatpants, grey t-shirt and blue shorts, and athletic shoes (any color).
-The following items will also be useful during certain environmental conditions and should be brought with you: Sunglasses Sunscreen Wool or stocking cap Gloves Rain coat.
+You will also need to provide exercise clothing consisting of a grey hooded sweatshirt, grey sweatpants, grey, black or blue t-shirt and shorts, and athletic shoes (any color).
+The following items will also be useful and should be brought with you: Sunglasses, sunscreen, wool or stocking cap, gloves, rain coat.

-All that we require is that the boots be black, clean, non-marking sole and at least have a six inch rise (no sneakers).
-You should choose boots that you will be using on the job after you graduate.
-Talk to local Police Officers and Deputies about what they wear; they know best!
+We require only that the boots be black, clean, non-marking sole and have at least have a six inch rise (no sneakers).
+You should choose boots that you will be using on the job after graduation.
+Talk to local police officers and deputies about what they wear; they know best!

+Yes.
 The Central Missouri Police Academy is part of the University of Central Missouri and all CMPA cadets must also be UCM students.
 We have found, over time, although you may not see a need for the college credit hours now you probably will later.
-If you want to be promoted you will most likely need at least a Bachelor's degree.
-Enrolling as a student only costs $30 and, in addition to allowing you to apply for tuition assistance to help pay for the cost of this course, you will receive 15 credit hours toward a degree with UCM.
-Plus you will be able to use all of UCM's excellent facilities!
-Cadets sponsored by law enforcement departments may be enrolled as "credit seeking" or "non credit seeking" students.
-Please contact us for details.
+If you want to be promoted you may need at least a Bachelor's degree.
+Enrolling as a student only costs $30 and, in addition to allowing you to apply for tuition assistance to help pay for the cost of this course, you will receive 15 credit hours toward a Criminal Justice degree with UCM.
+Enrollment also makes University Housing available even if you are not presently seeking a degree.

 It depends.
 Minor traffic and other infractions generally do not pose a problem.
 Misdemeanors and felonies do.
 It also depends on the details and how recent the arrest was.
-When you apply for admittance you will have to disclose any violation of Federal or State law that you have committed.
-If you were arrested, whether or not you were convicted, you will need to provide copies of all arrest reports, court records, probation records, etc. and provide a written statement explaining the circumstances.
+When you apply for admittance, you will have to disclose any traffic or criminal violation that you have committed.
+If you were arrested, whether or not you were convicted, you will need to provide certified copies of all arrest reports and court records, and provide a written statement explaining the circumstances.
 We will review this material to determine whether to approve your application.
-If we approve it we will forward it to the Missouri Peace Officer Standards and Training office for their review.
-If they approve then you may be able attend the academy.
-As a general guide any felony conviction (regardless of the charge), or misdemeanor conviction involving fraud, larceny, violence or illegal narcotics, will prevent you from attending.
-Any arrest for the same, even if you were not convicted, may also prevent you from attending depending on the circumstances.
-A history of traffic tickets or DWI that indicate a disregard for the law will also prevent you from attending.
+If we approve it we will forward it to the Missouri Peace Officer Standards and Training Program for their review.
+If approved by both you will be admitted to the academy.
 If you have charges pending you will not be accepted until the situation is resolved.
-Failure to disclose any arrest (whether or not records exist and including arrests while you were a juvenile) will result in refusal of attendance or expulsion from the academy if you have already started the class.
+Failure to disclose any arrest (whether or not records exist and including arrests while you were a juvenile) will result in refusal of admission or expulsion from the academy if you have already started the class.